-UPSC is the recruiting agency for the govt. of India.
-Firstly, it is responsible for appointing candidates for all the prestigious positions.
-Secondly, it includes All India services, Central services, etc. However, some of the famous services are the Indian Administrative Services, Indian Police Services, Indian foreign services, and Indian Revenue Services.
+UPSC is the central recruiting agency for the govt. of India.
+It conducts the examinations for appointments to the All India Servies( IAS/IPS/IFS), Central Services and public services of the centrally administered territories.
 Also, you can check everything in detail on their official website.
 Here is the list of exams conducted by them:

 - Engineer Service Exam

 - Civil Services Exam